-Commercial property represents a significant investment, so it’s vital that the building is adequately insured with the right cover.
+Commercial property represents a significant investment, so it’s vital that the building has an adequate commercial property insurance policy.

 Owner-occupiers running a business from their premises will naturally arrange and pay for their own building insurance, but the situation becomes a little more complicated for commercial properties that are rented out.

 Here we answer the key questions for landlords and tenants on arranging commercial property buildings insurance.

 - Who pays for building insurance on commercial property?